CodingItWrong/outsidein.dev/book/react/6-writing-data.md

        <TextField placeholder="Add Restaurant" fullWidth variant="filled" />
 ```

 We set up an `onSubmit` prop for the form tag, passing an arrow function that calls `createRestaurant`.
-We don't just pass the `createRestaurant` function directly because that would result in passing the browser event object to `createRestaurant`, what we don't want.
-This way there are no arguments.
+Why not just pass the `createRestaurant` function to `onSubmit` directly?
+The reason is that React passes the browser event object as an argument to the `onSubmit` function.
+We don't want that argument to be passed, and in fact our `.toHaveBeenCalledWith()` matcher would detect that argument, fail, and show it to us in verbose error output.
+By wrapping `createRestaurant` in an arrow function we can ensure it's called with no arguments.

 Save the file and now we get this test error: